-Modern NPIs (Non-Pharmaceutical Interventions) - masking, distancing, ventilation, hygiene, parallel Ayurvedic suggestions of air and environmental purification, separation/isolation and community ethics.
+Ayurvedic recommendations for air and environmental purification, separation/isolation, masking, distance, ventilation, hygiene, and community ethics are all examples of contemporary NPIs (non-pharmaceutical interventions).
 Ayurveda additionally emphasizes maintaining routines and mental well-being to support adherence and resilience.
 It prescribes a comprehensive strategy for prevention, resilience, and healing during Janapadodhwamsa.
 These measures remain relevant for COVID-19 and future epidemics: